huynhphuchuy/goku/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Goku is a project prototype born to help construct a new microservice from scratch that save a lot of time to implement the project structure, infrastructure, etc... from the beginning.
-This contains of some major features:
+This contains some major features:

 - Authentication
 - Session management